Yellow Birthday Cake with Fluffy Chocolate Ganache Frosting

 For the cake:

-4. in a small bowl, whisk together the eggs, egg yolks, and vanilla just until combined.
-On low speed, slowly pour the egg mixture into the butter mixture and mix just until incorporated.
+- In a small bowl, whisk together the eggs, egg yolks, and vanilla.
+On low speed, slowly pour the egg mixture into the butter mixture and mix until incorporated.
 Scrape the bowl and paddle again, then beat on medium speed for 20–30 seconds, or until the mixture is homogeneous.

 For the chocolate ganache frosting: